LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 "The one issue that has received very little public scrutiny in the contentious debate on the Murray Darling basin water reform is the false premise that the Murray River’s terminal Lower Lakes must be maintained as a freshwater environment when the historical record, empirical evidence and much of the peer-reviewed scientific literature demonstrates an estuarine history."
 Read more.

-ABC MEDIA WATCH TELLS AUSTRALIA ABOUT THE JUNK SCIENCE THAT UNDERPINS WATER POLICY
+ABC MEDIA WATCH: JUNK SCIENCE UNDERPINS WATER POLICY

 And for this we thank Media Watch.